majn/telegram-purple/README.md

     - Mark messages read on other devices as 'deferred' to avoid needless notifications

-This version should fix the crashes that seem to occur in many of the older version.
-Consider this another intermediate Beta version, there will be at least another one until I will consider it a release candidate.
+This version should fix the crashes that seem to have occured in many of the older versions.
+Consider this another intermediate Beta version, as there will be at least another one until I consider issuing a release candidate.

 If you migrate from an older version, the Telegram authentication files have been moved to .purple/telegram-purple.
 If you want to keep your old secret chats, please copy it manually from ~/.telegram-purple, otherwise you will be prompted for a new SMS code.